How to drive in snow: top tips

 Know your car’s safety systems

 If you’ve got ESP, the stability control element will help you in a slide.
-But traction control can sometimes kill power too much and make it hard to get moving in heavy snow.
+But traction control can sometimes make it hard to get moving in heavy snow.
 Most cars will allow you to turn off the traction element of the stability control.
 If you have an auto box, check whether you have a winter mode.

 Don’t panic in a slide

 If the front wheels start to push across the road, don’t crank on more lock.
 Ease off the throttle and straighten the steering for a moment to allow the tyres to regain grip.
 If the rear of the car starts to drift, steer into the slide – known as applying opposite lock.
 Always look where you want the car to go, because this will help you go in the right direction.
-Avoid standing on the brakes, as this will lock them and cause ABS-equipped cars to lose their effectiveness.
+Avoid standing on the brakes, because this will only further upset the car, possibly causing you to spin.

 Invest in a course